Accessibility

 - Availability of navbar items to assistive technology requires the use of

-elements with unique accessible labels for each navigational element on the page, if there’s more than one. - The name of each item should include the attribute
+<nav> elements with unique accessible labels for each navigational element on the page, if there’s more than one.

-to each menu item.
-If you need the menu item name to be translatable, usevisually-hidden
+visually-hidden text or add an aria-label to each menu item.
+If you need the menu item name to be translatable, use visually-hidden.

 - When hovered, the active indicator appears, providing a visual cue to the user that the destination is interactive.